top of page

 Nitrocellulose Lacquer (“Acetate”) Records

-While most commercial 78s were made of shellac resin, these 10” or 12” records were made from lacquer, plasticized with castor oil and applied to an aluminum, glass, or cardboard core.
-Introduced in 1934, they were designed for direct-to-disc recording where sound was cut onto a blank record that would become the finished product (see Figures 1 and 2; the additional holes were to anchor blanks on the recorder so they wouldn’t slip during cutting).
-One of their intended uses was for personal recordings, and their popularity increased through the 1940s and 1950s, at which point the medium was overtaken by tape recorders.
-Lacquer recordings were typically made at home, in auditoria, or in coin-operated recording booths, and the medium became popular during World War II for sending spoken messages between troops overseas and their families back home.
+Another use was for personal recordings, and their popularity increased through the 1940s and 1950s, at which point the medium was overtaken by magnetic tape.
+Lacquer recordings were typically made at home or in coin-operated recording booths (see Figure 3), and the medium became especially popular during World War II for sending spoken messages between troops overseas and their families back home.
 Though popular for personal recording, the sound quality of lacquer records was limited by the technology of the time, comparable to that of shellac 78s.
-Physically, they were subject to chipping, and they were more vulnerable than shellacs because the castor oil could leach out of the record (notably by using Saran Wrap to protect the record), rendering the records unplayable.

-RCA Victor lacquer record label.jpg
+3 - RCA Victor lacquer record label.jpg

-Figure 2.
+Figure 3.
 RCA Victor souvenir lacquer record label from the 1940 New York Worlds [sic] Fair.

 Though obsolete as finished products, nitrocellulose lacquer records with aluminum cores have been and are still used in the first step of a multi-stage process in the production of vinyl records.
 Using a lathe, the audio recording is cut onto a lacquer blank.
 The cut blank is sprayed with tin chloride and liquid silver and electroplated with nickel.
 The fused metal layer is then removed and serves as a stamper for pressing the vinyl records.